Chasen-Jeffries/Olson-s-Bandits-ABM/README.md

 ### Baseline Scenario
 A foundational setting where bandits operate under default parameters, establishing a benchmark for behavior and wealth distribution.

-### [Additional Scenarios]
-Detail Specific Scenarios conditions and modifications to explore different 'What If' Scenarios based on Olson's theory.

 ## **💡 Analysis**
 Our simulation generates rich data, allowing for a comprehensive analysis of bandit strategies, wealth distribution, and territorial dynamics.
 It's a powerful tool for understanding the practical ramifications of theoretical models in political economics.